5 Worst Mistakes All Beginner ESL Teachers Make (And You Too?)

 Taking up all of the talking time

 In an ESL class, what is the most common reason students are enrolled?
 They want to SPEAK English!
 And what happens when the teacher speaks most of the time?
-They don’t have enough chances to actually practice their speaking skills.
-Those who are new to ESL teaching often make this very crucial mistake: They take up too much of the talking time, either because they feel uncomfortable around silence or long pauses, or because they are over-enthusiastic to share their knowledge.
+They don’t have enough practical opportunities to actually practice their speaking skills.
+Those who are new to ESL teaching often make this very crucial mistake: They take up too much time talking, either because they feel uncomfortable around silence or long pauses, or because they are over-enthusiastic and try too hard to share their knowledge.
 So clearly, hogging most of the talking time is out of the question.
 But, how to find the right balance between student talking time and teacher talking time?

 As a general rule of thumb, students should speak for 70% of the class time, while teachers speak for the remaining 30%.
 These percentages could be tweaked in cases where students are absolute beginners (50-50), or at the other end of the spectrum, very advanced learners in need of intensive speaking practice (90-10).
 This means that in most cases, your participation should be limited to giving instructions and explaining essential points, but above all to eliciting response from students and facilitating all types of speaking activities.